mui/mui-x/docs/data/data-grid/clipboard/clipboard.md

 The priority of the clipboard paste is the following, from highest to lowest:

 - If more than one cell is selected (see [Cell selection](/x/react-data-grid/cell-selection/)):
-  - If clipboard contains a single cell, it is pasted to each selected cell
+  - If the clipboard contains a single cell, it is pasted to each selected cell
-  - If clipboard contains multiple cells/rows, they are pasted starting from the first selected cell, but won't leak the selected range
+  - If the clipboard contains multiple cells/rows, they are pasted starting from the first selected cell, but won't leak the selected range
 - If more than one row is selected (see [Row selection](/x/react-data-grid/row-selection/)):
-  - If clipboard contains a single row, it is pasted to each selected row
+  - If the clipboard contains a single row, it is pasted to each selected row
-  - If clipboard contains multiple rows, they are pasted starting from the first selected row, but won't leak the selected range
+  - If the clipboard contains multiple rows, they are pasted starting from the first selected row, but won't leak the selected range
 - If a single cell is selected:
-  - If clipboard contains a single cell, it is pasted to the selected cell
+  - If the clipboard contains a single cell, it is pasted to the selected cell
-  - If clipboard contains multiple cells/rows, the data is pasted starting from the selected cell
+  - If the clipboard contains multiple cells/rows, the data is pasted starting from the selected cell

 ### Persisting pasted data